freegroup/HoruCNC/README.md

 The motivation for this project was to reduce the effort of toolpath generation and the frustration at the cost of commercial software.

 ## What is the philosophy behind HoruCNC?
+Dead simple - design and print your template with any kind of software you like, scan it with your WebCam, and press the **Carve** button to send your GRBL code direct to your CNC mill.

 ![teaser](./images/teaser.svg)

+Of course, this method has several disadvantages such as, accuracy, complex calculated travel paths, ... but high precision is not what the software is designed for.
+It should be very easy to make cutters for cookies, stamps and engravings of name plates.
+Everything where an accuracy of 0.01mm is not required.

+It should be possible that not CNC and CAD users should be able to engrave a stamp or a name plate in minutes.
+Possibly the software simply extends the standard tool set of a CAD expert if he want to engrave something without having to create a 3D model.

 ## Get the software running
 The software is written in Python3 for convenience.
 Python has a very good interface to OpenCV for image processing, which is heavily used here.